 Paige Tengeluk (she/her) was born and raised in Saipan and identifies as Pacific Islander: Palauan.
 Paige is passionate about decolonizing our lands, cultures, and lifestyles because she is tired of watching Indigenous people and lands being destroyed by capitalism.
-She has witnessed the effects of climate and environmental racism first hand-from seeing the effects of warming waters on Saipan's traditional food supply; to watching as one of the strongest El Nino events in history that hit Palau in 2016; to learning how her current home in Modesto has been exploited and harmed by the oil and agro-business industries.
+She has witnessed the effects of climate and environmental racism firsthand-from seeing the effects of warming waters on Saipan's traditional food supply; to watching as one of the strongest El Nino events in history that hit Palau in 2016; to learning how her current home in Modesto has been exploited and harmed by the oil and agro-business industries.

-A graduate of Modesto Jr. College and San Francisco State University, Paige is active in many environmental justice organizations including: San Joaquin Valley Environmental Justice Steering Committee, Rise Stockton Coalition, CA Pan-Ethnic Health Network's (CPEHN) Having Our Say Coalition, the Asian Pacific ileana Brunetti, Santa Cruz Community Ventures ileana Ortega Brunetti has worked with rural Latino communities in Santa Cruz and Monterey Counties for over 15 years.
-She has extensive cross-sector experience including marine conservation, education, and economic inclusivity.
-She is a life-long resident of the North Central Coast, and represents the Monterey Bay area.

-Islander Coalition, and she was selected as a fellow for the 2021 California Ocean & Climate Justice Fellowship.
+A graduate of Modesto Jr. College and San Francisco State University, Paige is active in many environmental justice organizations including: San Joaquin Valley Environmental Justice Steering Committee, Rise Stockton Coalition, CA Pan-Ethnic Health Network's (CPEHN) Having Our Say Coalition, the Asian Pacific Islander Coalition, and she was selected as a fellow for the 2021 California Ocean & Climate Justice Fellowship.